 - Var Oasis

-History: Two millennia ago, Flan civilization reached it zenith on the arid grasslands of Sulm.
+Ancient History: Two millennia ago, Flan civilization reached it zenith on the arid grasslands of Sulm.
 Here the Flan learned the secrets of agriculture, ironwork and engineering, founded great cities and raised majestic temples to their gods.
-In a series of swift, hard-fought campaigns, Sulm’s neighbor states (Ronhas, Durha, Rhugha and Truun) fell before the might of her iron-shod hosts.
+In a series of swift, hard-fought campaigns, Sulm’s neighbor states (Ronhass, Durha, Rhugha and Truun) fell before the might of her iron-shod hosts.
 Continued aggression brought open warfare with an implacable enemy – Itar.

 Situated in a rich coastal region southeast of Sulm, the valorous Sun Kingdom of Itar honored gods of light and progress and posed a serious military, financial and ideological threat to Sulm.
 It wasn’t enough. after three decades of open warfare, Sulm obliterated Itar’s armies, mingling the blood of its soldiers with the ebbing life-force of Vathris, an Itarran god of ingenuity who had manifested to aid his people on the field of battle only to be stricken down by dark Sulmish magics.